AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Experimental Setup

 \textbf{Baseline-3}: The \emph{Baseline-3} employs the Bottom Up and Top Down model by Anderson \emph{et al.} \cite{anderson2018bottom}.
 This model uses a bottom-up attention module with the LSTM caption decoder and a pre-trained FasterRCNN as the visual feature encoder.

+\textbf{Baseline-4}: The \emph{Baseline-4} employs the Attention on Attention Network (AoAN-et) by Huang \emph{et al.}~\cite{huang2019attention}.
+This model uses the Attention on Attention (AoA) module, which consists of a multi-head self-attention followed by an additional attention layer.
+The AoA module is used for visual feature refinement and with the LSTM decoder for caption generation.

-\textbf{Baseline-4}: The \emph{Baseline-4} employs the Object Relation Transform (ORT) model by Herdade \emph{et al.}~\cite{herdade2019image}.
+\textbf{Baseline-5}: The \emph{Baseline-5} employs the Object Relation Transform (ORT) model by Herdade \emph{et al.}~\cite{herdade2019image}.
 This model uses the geometric position of objects in the transformer encoder instead of positional encoding.
 These geometric features adjust attention weights and improve the ability of the model to capture spatial relationships within images for more accurate caption generation.

-\textbf{Baseline-5}: The \emph{Baseline-5} employs the Attention on Attention Network (AoANet) by Huang \emph{et al.}~\cite{huang2019attention}.
-This model uses the Attention on Attention (AoA) module, which consists of a multi-head self-attention followed by an additional attention layer.
-The AoA module is used for visual feature refinement and with the LSTM decoder for caption generation.
+\textbf{Baseline-6}: The \emph{Baseline-6} uses the Mesh-Memory Transformer by Cornia \emph{et al.}~\cite{cornia2020meshed}, which connects encoder and decoder sub-layers in a mesh structure to capture multi-level visual relationships.
+It serves to evaluate whether integrating semantic information offers improvements over memory-based connections.

+\textbf{Baseline-7}: The \emph{Baseline-7} employs the standard transformer model introduced by Vaswani \emph{et al.}~\cite{vaswani2017attention}, selected for its foundational role in sequence generation.
+It uses an encoder to refine visual features, which are then decoded into captions.
+Six layers of encoders and decoders are stacked to facilitate fair comparison with models incorporating semantic and spatial enhancements.

-\textbf{Baseline-6}: The \emph{Baseline-6} employs a Bi-LSTM network with Bilinear Attention~\cite{mypaper_paclic}.
+\textbf{Baseline-8}: The \emph{Baseline-8} employs a Bi-LSTM network with Bilinear Attention~\cite{mypaper_paclic} for Assamese image caption generation.
 The Bi-LSTM captures sequential dependencies in both forward and backward directions which is important for capturing the linguistic properties of Assamese language.
 Additionally, the bilinear attention applies second-order interactions to improve model performance.

+\textbf{Baseline-9}: The \emph{Baseline-9} integrates semantic attributes with visual features~\cite{mypaper_tallip} using VSSA module for Assamese image caption generation.
+The VSSA module uses separate self-attention submodule to process semantic attributes with visual features.
+Additionally, a Bi-GRU is employed to capture both forward and backward contextual information, which is particularly important for modeling the linguistic characteristics of the Assamese language.